jMarkP/argo-vs-flux/README.md

 Comparing ArgoCD and FluxCD

 ## What?
-Simulating G-Research's Kubernetes workloads and requirements and how ArgoCD and FluxCD might satisfy them.
+Simulating G-Research's Kubernetes workloads and requirements and comparing how ArgoCD and FluxCD might satisfy them.

 ## Categories for comparison